KernelGamut32/power-automate/demos/demo02.md

 # Demo 02 - Generate Personalized Marketing Content Using AI

+- Create a new custom prompt using AI Hub: "Write a [Tone] marketing email for a customer named [Recipient Name] about a product called [Product Name].
+Make it no more than 5 sentences long."
 - Create an Instant Cloud Flow
   - Go to Power Automate
   - Click Create → Instant cloud flow